soundxyz/sound-protocol/.changeset/violet-cooks-speak.md

 "sound-protocol": patch
 ---

-Adding startTime and endTime to MinterBase
+Adding startTime and endTime to BaseMinter